Naan3/MediScore/README.md

 **Tracking and Alerting for Trends**
   - Timestamps are used to maintain a history of past scores
-  - The medi scores and timestamps are saved in a .txt file
+  - The medi scores and timestamps are saved in a .txt file for tracking patient history
   - Alert is triggered only when the patient's score increases by more than 2 points in 24 hours
   - The datetime module is imported to track the timestamps and figure out time differences